 Imagine Peace Monument, Reykjavík

-Yoko Ono got the idea of the Imagine Peace Tower more than 40 years ago and when she met John Lennon he wanted to put up such a tower in their garden - but it ended up being lit here in Reykjavík :)
+Yoko Ono got the idea of the Imagine Peace Tower in 1967 and when she met John Lennon he wanted to put up such a tower in their garden - but it ended up being lit here in Reykjavík :)

 Yoko Ono comes to Iceland every year to light the tower, which emits a beautiful blue light far into the sky.
 Yoko has also paid for boat trips for the public to the island when she lights the tower.

 In the year 2010 John Lennon would have turned 70 years old and Yoko Ono came here with her family and Ringo Starr and the widow of George Harrison.
 Yoko then held a concert in Reykjavík.

 On the column is written in many languages IMAGINE PEACE.